 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Further information on funding for prospective UK, EU and international postgraduate students.

-The MSc programme comprises six 12-week taught units (20 M-level points each) followed by a dissertation (60 M-level points).
-The dissertation enables you to pursue an independent, in-depth study of a topic relating to management and organisation, reflecting on the epistemological and methodological issues covered in the taught element of the programme.
+The MSc programme comprises six 12-week taught units (20 credits each) followed by a dissertation (60 credits).
+The dissertation presents you with an opportunity to pursue an independent, in-depth study of a topic relating to management and organisation, reflecting on the epistemological and methodological issues covered in the taught element of the programme.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Social Science Research Methods (Management).

-An upper second-class honours degree (or equivalent).
+An upper second-class honours degree (or equivalent qualification).
 Degrees from any social science discipline are considered.
 Work experience is not required.